Pool Party (The Office): Synopsis

-After Robert California (James Spader) is forced to sell his mansion at the behest of his ex-wife following his divorce, Kevin Malone (Brian Baumgartner) suggests that he have an office pool party.
-Andy Bernard (Ed Helms) takes his girlfriend Jessica (Eleanor Seigler) to the party and brings an engagement ring his Jessica-approving mother gave him, hoping to propose.
+After Robert California is forced to sell his mansion at the behest of his ex-wife following his divorce, Kevin Malone suggests that he have an office pool party.
+Andy Bernard takes his girlfriend Jessica to the party and brings an engagement ring his Jessica-approving mother gave him, albeit without a center stone.
 The ring goes missing from Andy's pants and he is horrified that he cannot find it.
-Kelly Kapoor (Mindy Kaling) and Phyllis Vance (Phyllis Smith) later find the ring and decide, based on the superstition of finding a lost ring, that it must be destroyed, setting it in the pool atop a tiny pyre.
+Kelly Kapoor and Phyllis Vance later find the ring and, thinking it had belonged to Robert’s wife, decide that it is bad luck and must be destroyed, setting it in the pool atop a tiny pyre.

-Erin Hannon (Ellie Kemper), having been told by Meredith Palmer (Kate Flannery) that Andy followed her home after the Christmas party, decides to make Andy jealous by flirting with Dwight Schrute (Rainn Wilson).
+Erin Hannon, having been told by Meredith Palmer that Andy followed her home after the Christmas party, decides to make Andy jealous by flirting with Dwight Schrute.
 Dwight initially refuses, but, after realizing that Erin's choosing him as her co-conspirator is flattering to his attractiveness, agrees to help.
-The two flirt outrageously whenever Andy is close by, but Andy does not notice.
+The two flirt outrageously whenever Andy is close by, but Andy does not notice, as he is too busy worrying about the missing ring.
 To ensure Andy's attention, Erin and Dwight challenge Andy and Jessica to a series of chicken fights in the pool.
 After several defeats, Erin is so determined to win a match that she pushes Dwight to the point where he passes out in the water, ending the game.
 In a final attempt to make Andy jealous, Dwight tells Andy he wants to pursue a romance with Erin but wants to avoid an "Angela kind of situation" between them.
-Andy assures Dwight that he and Erin are through but, at the mention of Dwight having sex with Erin that very night, he balks and suggests that Dwight take things slowly instead, leading Dwight to pointedly tell him "You're an idiot."
+Andy assures Dwight that he and Erin are through but, at the mention of Dwight having sex with Erin that very night, suggests that Dwight take things slowly instead, leading Dwight to pointedly tell him, "You're an idiot."
 Erin later swims up to Andy with the lost ring, having recognized the Bernard family seal.
-Andy admits that he has doubts about proposing to Jessica, making Erin very happy.
+Andy admits that he is confused about his feelings for Jessica, making Erin very happy.